tyayers/apimsync/README.md

 ## Example usage

-These four commands export all APIs from an Azure APIM service, then offramp them to a generic format, then onramp them to the API Hub format, and then finally import them to an API Hub instance in a Google Cloud project.
+These commands offramp APIs from an Azure APIM service, and then onramp them into Apigee API Hub.

 ```sh
 # source env variables